ExpressLRS/Docs/docs/quick-start/receivers/hglrc-hermes900.md

 <figcaption>HGLRC Hermes 900MHz</figcaption>
 </figure>

 The image above shows the receiver pinouts and their connections.
-As we're dealing with a UART connection, Rx on the receiver goes to a TX pad on the FC, and Tx on the receiver goes to an uninverted Rx pad on the FC.
+As we're dealing with a UART connection, RX on the receiver goes to a TX pad on the FC, and TX on the receiver goes to an uninverted RX pad on the FC.

 See the [Receiver Wiring] page for a more in-depth guide and troubleshooting procedures.
 Some of the updating procedures below will not go through if your receiver is not wired correctly and behaving properly.